djeedai/bevy_hanabi/README.md

 The Hanabi particle system is a modern GPU-based particle system for the Bevy game engine.
 It focuses on scale to produce stunning visual effects (VFX) in real time, offloading most of the work to the GPU, with minimal CPU intervention.
 The design is inspired by modern particle systems found in other industry-leading game engines.

 🚧 _This project is under heavy development, and is currently lacking both features and performance / usability polish.
 However, for moderate-size effects, it can already be used in your project.
 Feedback and contributions on both design and features are very much welcome._

+🎆 Hanabi makes heavy use of compute shaders to offload work to the GPU in a performant way, and therefore is not available for the `wasm` target (WebAssembly).
+This is a limitation of `wgpu`.

 ## Usage